tvooo/thesis/Introduction.md

 What will be my knowledge contribution?

+-anticipated:knowledge contribution: how do i evaluate designs like this, e.g. ide tools, dev tools, for a user groups like this?

+-not anticipated: not anticipated knowledge contribution: using the ixd approach for an open source project yielded new results, a more open field, than os approaches usually do (they copy more and adapt and stuff)

 - Which characteristics are good for integrating language tools into the dev workflow?
 - Best way to integrate code evaluation, a new way of looking at software, into the creation process